mikesson/hipster-apim-demo-addons/README.md

 ### 2.4 Try it out
 - Open https://console.dialogflow.com, select your project (agent) and select *see how it works in Google Assistant* on the left hand side
+- You can now test the assistant via the chat app and review the analytics on Apigee, e.g. with the traffic composition dashboard (https://apigee.com/platform/*{your_org}*/trafficcomposition)